Cassen999/redux-feedback-loop/plan.md

 - [x] Set up Routes

 INDEX
-- [] Create a reducer for each component
+- [x] Create a reducer for each component
-- [] Create a local state to hold each object from each reducer

 HOME
-- [] Just a screen with a 'Begin Feedback' button
+- [x] Just a screen with a 'Begin Feedback' button
-- [] Button routes to Feeling
+- [x] Button routes to Feeling

 FEELING
 - [] 1-10 scale required entry